RIT-EVT/rampup/targets/phase0/Instructions.md

 ### Task Breakdown
 1. Read through the [C++ and Object Oriented Programming](https://sites.google.com/g.rit.edu/evt-home-page/firmware-team/getting-started/object-oriented-programming-and-c) writeup on the EVT website.
-2. Look through the hpp files found in the rampup/include/dev folder that have to do with phase 0.
+2. Look through the hpp files found in the `rampup/include/dev` folder that have to do with phase 0.
 There are three classes, Shape, Square, and Rectangle.
 These classes relate to one another via _inheritance_.
 A Square is a subclass of Rectangle, and a Rectangle is a subclass of Shape.
-3. Take a close look at rampup/include/dev/Shape.hpp; this hpp file is heavily annotated with information about the structure of an hpp file.
+3. Take a close look at `rampup/include/dev/Shape.hpp`; this hpp file is heavily annotated with information about the structure of an hpp file.
-4. Now, move on to rampup/include/dev/Rectangle.hpp.
+4. Now, move on to `rampup/include/dev/Rectangle.hpp`.
 This is a concrete (i.e. non-abstract) class that inherits from Shape.
 You will need to add two variable to the private section of the class.
 These variables should store all the necessary information needed to describe a Rectangle.
-5. Move over to rampup/src/dev/Rectangle.cpp.
+5. Move over to `rampup/src/dev/Rectangle.cpp`.
 This is the cpp file that implements the methods described in Rectangle.hpp (Note that Shape does not have a corresponding cpp.
 This is because Shape is an abstract class, and so has no real implementation).
 You must implement all the methods from Rectangle inside this (right now they all return -1).
 If you're not sure what a method is supposed to do, hover over the name of the method with your cursor, and a documentation window should pop up.
 Don't forget to fully implement the constructor!
-6. Move over to phase0/main.cpp; inside this main method, construct 2 square objects, and then add them to the array.
+6. Move over to `phase0/main.cpp`; inside this main method, construct 2 square objects, and then add them to the array.
 Compile and run the main method to test out your changes.
-This can be done
+This can be done [ADD HOW IT CAN BE DONE]
-7. Go back to src/dev and include/dev and create another type of Shape (from scratch).
+7. Go back to `src/dev` and `include/dev` and create another type of Shape (from scratch).
 Anything goes- Circles, Ovals, Pentagons.
 When making your class, think about what values are required to represent each instance of the class, and make sure to override the getArea() and getPerimeter() methods from Shape.
-Once your class is created, go back to phase0/main.cpp and add one or two instances of your class to the shapeArr.
+Once your class is created, go back to `phase0/main.cpp` and add one or two instances of your class to the shapeArr.
 Don't forget to increase the size of the shapeArr!
 8. After creating this other type of Shape, add an if statement to the for loop that checks for a shape with a area to perimeter ratio of greater than or equal to 0.5.